bloxstreet/support/guides/training-guide.md

 **Trainer:** *During this training, I will be teaching you the basics that every Low Rank should know.
 I will also be providing important information for your success.*

 **Trainer:** *If you need to go AFK for any reason, please make sure to tell me.
 Failure to do so will result in a removal from the server.*

+**Trainer:** *Please keep in mind that you may go AFK for up to three minutes.
+You cannot go AFK for a period of time longer than three minutes.*

+**Trainer:** *If you do not return after three minutes, you will be removed from the server.*

+**Trainer:** *You may only go AFK up to two times this training session.*

 **Trainer:** *If I happen to disconnect, please wait until I rejoin.
 Do NOT move to a different station.*